theonize/Currier/Studies/Identity Crisis/Main.md

 Without this understanding it is impossible for us to know our identity.
 It is a thing to be grasped, not a thing to be placed.
-It is a thing that is created, not a thing that we make.
+It is a thing that is formed by God, not a thing that we create.
 In understanding our identity we see that providence is, indeed, the interplay between the actions of multiple beings: many created, one preeminent.
 We can also come to a deeper understanding of what God meant in declaring Hisself "I Am".
 God is what He is, we are what fundamentals and activity have made us.